nerseswolf/3D-Simulation-of-a-Virtual-Quadcopter-with-HTML-JavaScript-WebSocket-MatLab-SimuLink/README.md

 an open connection while the user actively uses this open connection without asking the server for the answer.
 This guarantees a real-time simulation.
 Since, as mentioned above, you also want to drive the quadcopter yourself in the simulation, an inertial measurement unit (IMU) is used.
 The `Xsens MTw Awinda` sensor is used as `IMU`, which sends the acquired data to a receiver via Bluetooth, whereby the receiver (dongle) is connected to the PC.
-The data arrives in Matlab as a quaternion vector and is stored therein parameters necessary for us (e. g.
+The data arrives in MatLab `$ quatmul.m` as a quaternion vector and is stored therein parameters necessary for us (e. g.
 B. Inclination forward/backward and left/right).

 The development of the quadcopter and the whole environment of the animation in `HTML` and `JavaScript` can be found in file `$ indexWebSocket_v9_3_with_timer.html` . there is also the `Javascript` code that opens a `Websocket` and runs the simulation.
 As you can see, it also contains the library `$ Babylon.js`, which is needed for the 3D representation of the quadcopter.
 As soon as the quadcopter is close enough to the reference position, the time is stopped.
 If you enter it for a short time, but then leave it again, the time that has continued in the meantime is displayed.
 In addition, four real-time plots for the x and y direction are displayed in the user interface, each for the manipulated variable and the reference.
 This is to illustrate the performance of the controller or manual operation.